This is a Strawberry Rhubarb Almond Cake with Mascarpone Frosting.

 Since I am always missing birthdays, special occasions, holidays, I like to try to celebrate them with my family somehow!
 We’ve sang many happy birthday songs over video chat in the past few years!

-And this year, I made this cake for my mama, so I could celebrate her!
+And this year, I made this Strawberry Rhubarb Almond Cake for my mama, so I could celebrate her!
 Really too bad she can’t eat it.
 Because it’s BOMB DIGGITY delicious!

 This Strawberry Rhubarb Cake is just like my mom.
 Delicate, classic, stunning!